🔼The name Aznoth-tabor: Summary

 For a meaning of the name Aznoth-tabor, Jones' Dictionary of Old Testament Proper Names reads Ears Of Tabor, and explains that to mean Summits Of The Tabor.
 NOBSE Study Bible Name List proposes the similar Peaks Of Tabor.

-Perhaps the name Tabor sounded like Purifying to a Hebrew audience, and the whole name Aznoth-tabor may have sounded like The Ears Of Purification, or ears that hear the word of the Lord and are instrumental in the purification of the person whose head they are attached to.
+Perhaps the name Tabor sounded like Purifying to a Hebrew audience, and the whole name Aznoth-tabor may have sounded like The Balance Of Purification, or ears that hear the word of the Lord and are instrumental in the purification of the person whose head they are attached to.